 It’s never been easier to create a website.
 Even five years ago, there weren’t a lot of options for setting up a beautiful website, ecommerce store, or (increasingly) online courses or membership websites.

-To build a website in 2021 means you have some phenomenal tools at your fingertips.
+To build a website today means you have some phenomenal tools at your fingertips.

 Today, you can get the website that you want with less work, less money, and fewer “gotchas.”
 You just need to follow these 5 simple steps:

 In this article...

 To create your website, you’re going to need a domain name (also called an “URL”).
 You buy a domain name from a “domain registrar” like GoDaddy.com or Hover.